Slevinski/slevinski.github.io/series/writing-and-representation/entries/human-writing-and-machine-encoding/essay.md

 It is part of understanding SignWriting as writing.

-For the `Writing and Representation in Sutton SignWriting` series, this makes the paper a bridge.
+For *Writing and Representation in Sutton SignWriting*, this makes the paper a bridge.

-It carries the argument from authored space into technical preservation without leaving the writing-systems lane.
+It carries the argument from authored space into technical preservation without leaving the writing-systems series.

 The next step is not more technical detail here.